westpoint-robotics/multirotor_launch/README.md

 ```
 The file containing PX4 parameters used on F550 frame (hexrotor) is given [here](https://github.com/westpoint-robotics/Firmware/blob/mpc_offboard_control/parameters/f550_mpc_offboard_control.params).
 If you are using the same frame, the recommendation is to upload these parameters to your Pixhawk (using QGroundControl) and then perform sensor calibration (definitely) and radio calibration (optional, if using different rc controller).

+TODO: add a link to prebuilt firmware binary file.

 ### ROS setup

 #### Core packages for control, estimation and communication
-For estimation of the UAV states, namely pose (position and orientation) and velocity (linear and angular), we use the following package (branch master)
+For estimation of the UAV states, namely pose (position and orientation) and velocity (linear and angular), we use the following package
   * [ethzasl_msf](https://github.com/westpoint-robotics/ethzasl_msf) (branch master)

 Just follow the instructions for installation on the above link.
 There is also a link to tutorial which describes in detail what's behind this package.

-For UAV position and yaw control, the following package is used (branch master)
+For UAV position and yaw control, the following package is used
   * [mav_contol_rw](https://github.com/westpoint-robotics/mav_control_rw) (branch master)

 Again, just follow the instructions for installation on the given link.
 This package contains a model predictive control (MPC) algorithm for UAV position control and PI controller for yaw control.
-More details on MPC algorithm are given in the papers listed in the package github page (above link).
+More details on MPC algorithm are given in the papers listed in the package github page.

 To connect above ROS packages with Pixhawk, the following packages are required:
   * [mavros](https://github.com/westpoint-robotics/mavros) (branch offboard_yaw_control)